AndiHoxha1987/TestProject/README.md

 - Test onBackPressed(), etc.

-The project is helpful for daily developing routines, where tests are common.
+The project is helpful for daily developing routines, where ui tests with Espresso are very important and necessary.